Explore the categories below to learn more about being emergency prepared at uvu

 Please become familiar with its use.
 The Fire Marshall will train you if requested (801-863-8021).

-1. Report the fire by activating the nearest fire alarm.
+1. Report the fire by activating the nearest fire alarm pull station.

-3. DO NOT endanger yourself to put out a fire.
+3. DO NOT endanger yourself by putting out a fire.

-4. ALWAYS have a partner, never attempt to extinguish a fire alone.
+4. Always have a partner.
+Never attempt to extinguish fire alone.

 1. Report the fire by activating the nearest fire alarm pull station, then exit the building immediately.

-Activating the alarm will automatically report the fire to UVU’s Police Department.
+Activating the alarm will automatically report the fire to Orem City or the city where the building is located.

 1. Always leave the building immediately.
-Turn off equipment and lights if time and safety permits and close, but do not lock, the door behind you.
+Turn off equipment and lights if time and safety permit, and close, but do not lock the door behind you.
 A closed door can act as a fire barrier.

-2. Use stairways to exit.
+2. Use the stairways to exit.
 Never use an elevator as an emergency exit.

 3. As you evacuate the building:

-1. Please be aware of disabled individuals who are also trying to leave the building and offer whatever assistance you can.
+1. Please be aware of individuals who may need additional assistance while trying to leave the building.
+Please offer whatever assistance you can.

-2. If you encounter individuals who are ignoring the fire alarm, request them to leave the building immediately.
+3. If you encounter individuals who are ignoring the fire alarm, request that they leave the building immediately.

 4. Once outside, move away from the affected building.
 Keep streets and walkways clear for emergency vehicles and personnel.

-5. Do not re-enter the building until directed to do so by an authorized Public Safety, Facilities, or administrative representative.
+5. Do not re-enter the building until directed to do so by authorized public safety, Facilities, or administrative representative personnel.

 Life Threatening Medical Emergency

-(Examples: unconsciousness, inability to move, potential spinal injuries, broken bones, uncontrollable bleeding, heart attack, stroke, inability to breathe, etc.)
+If the Emergency Appears To Be Life-Threatening (Examples: unconsciousness, broken bones, uncontrollable bleeding, inability to breathe, etc.)

-1. Do not move the victim unless imminent danger exists.
+1. Do not move the person unless imminent danger exists.

 2. Call 911 for emergency assistance.